z-bone/Zach_Smith_ELK_Stack_Project/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?
-**metricbeat.yml & filebeat.yml and copy them to their respective paths**
+**metricbeat.yml & filebeat.yml and copy them to their respective paths.**
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 **You have to update the ansible.cfg file.**
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?